May 23, 2013

 Kavanagh (Rockville Centre, N.Y./Chaminade/Hotchkiss) registered a stellar rookie season with the Irish as he led the team in goals (32) and assists (16).
 The 32 goals are the most ever for a Notre Dame freshman.
 Kavanagh combined to post seven goals and three assists in Notre Dame's two NCAA Championship contests.
 He had four goals in the first-round win over Detroit (9-7) and then tallied a game-high six points on three goals and three assists in the quarterfinal setback to Duke (12-11).

 Kavanagh compiled 11 multiple-goal games this season and notched at least four points in eight contests.
 He deposited four goals apiece in wins over Duke and North Carolina (10-9 3OT).
 The rookie scored the overtime game winner against both Penn State and North Carolina.
-Kavanagh, a first team all-BIG EAST performer, is Notre Dame's first true freshman All-America honoree since Will Yeatman
+Kavanagh, a first team all-BIG EAST performer, is Notre Dame's first true freshman All-America honoree since Will Yeatman in 2007.

 This is the third All-America nod for Kemp (Potomac, Md./Georgetown Prep).
 The goalie copped first team accolades last season after being an honorable mention pick during his sophomore campaign.
 He is Notre Dame's first three-time All-America honoree since his brother Joey, who also played in goal, garnered citations in 2006, 2007 and 2008.